tinystacks/mkdocs/docs/tinystacks-how-do-i.md

 Your `build.yml` file controls how your container is built and then stored in Amazon ECR.
 Sometimes, you may need to pass custom data at build time when building your Docker image.
 You can accomplish this by defining build variables for your stack.

 To define build variables, [go to your Stacks page](https://tinystacks.com/stacks/).
 For the stack you want to modify, click the gear icon in the lower right corner.
 On the **Stack Settings** page, click **Build variables**.
-Here you can define name-value pairs that you can refernece in your `build.yml` file.
+Here you can define name-value pairs that you can reference in your `build.yml` file.

 ![TinyStacks - build variables](img/tinystacks-build-variables-1.png)